-people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+some elderly and infants can be particularly at risk of infections.
 These people should seek advice about drinking water from their healthcare providers.
-EPA/CDC guideline on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants available from the Safe Drinking Water Hotline at 1 (800) 426-4791.
+EPA/CDC guideline on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.
 If you have specific health concerns, consult your doctor.